Receiz / FAQ

 No. If a user is new, Receiz automatically creates the account on first successful passkey or magic-link login.

 Yes.
 Passkey-only onboarding is supported.
-Email can be added later, and magic-link will then resolve to the same Receiz account.
+Email is added later when needed, and magic-link then resolves to the same Receiz account.

 If a user already uses email magic-link, what happens when they use passkey later?

-They sign in to the same account.
-Passkey and email do not create separate users.
+After they connect passkey from Account settings, passkey and email sign in to the same account.
+The two methods do not create separate users.

-If a user first signs in with passkey, can they use email later?
+If a user starts with passkey, what happens when email is added later?

 Yes.
 Once email is linked to that profile, future magic-link sign-ins route to the same Receiz identity.